Tenneco: Diversification

 In the 1950s, the company acquired existing oil companies, including Sterling Oil, Del-Key Petroleum, and Bay Petroleum.
 The Tennessee division of the Chicago Corporation acquired Tennessee Gas Transmission Company in 1943 to build a natural-gas pipeline 1265 mi from Texas to West Virginia.
 The first line was completed in October 1944.
 It was followed by three additional pipelines totaling 3840 mi during the next 15 years which provide gas to New York and New Jersey.

 In 1966, Tennessee Gas was incorporated as Tenneco, Inc. Tenneco expanded into a number of business ventures as a result of diversification.
 In 1967, the company acquired Walker, Inc., a manufacturer of universal-fit exhaust mufflers and pipes.
 The year after, they started working on the construction of a universal-fit catalytic converter, that would become a cost-effective alternative to the OE catalytic converters.
 It took the company 8 years to introduce one.
-Tenneco bought Houston Oil & Minerals Corporation in the late 1970s.
+Tenneco bought Houston Oil & Minerals Corporation with two gold mines in Nevada in the late 1970s.
 Tenneco owned and operated a large number of gasoline service stations, but all were closed or replaced with other brands by the mid-1990s.

 In the 1970s, Tenneco purchased 53% of J.I.
 Case when they purchased its owner Kern County Land Company, the agricultural equipment manufacturer based in Racine, Wisconsin, USA.
 In 1972, Tenneco purchased UK-based David Brown Tractors, and merged it with the J.I.
 Case business.
 In 1984, Case parent Tenneco bought selected assets of the International Harvester agriculture division and merged it with J.I.
 Case.
 All agriculture products are first labeled Case International and later Case IH.
 Tenneco purchased the articulated 4WD manufacturer Steiger Tractor in 1986, and merged it into Case IH.

-The new corporate direction was to buy failing companies in a variety of industries, and work to develop them into market leaders.
+The new corporate direction was to buy failing companies in a variety of industries, and then to develop them into profitable businesses.
 This worked well with Newport News Shipbuilding, but failed miserably with the various tractor companies, probably due in large part to the economy at the time.
 By 1988, the company was losing $2 million per day.
 After being pressured by the banks, it was decided to sell off the oil business.
 Tenneco Oil Exploration Company was split up and sold off to multiple buyers.

 By 1994, Tenneco decided to begin getting out of the agricultural business and agreed to sell 35% of the now named Case Corporation.
 In 1996, the spin-off of Case Corporation was completed.
 The company was acquired by Fiat in 1999 and merged with New Holland Agriculture to form CNH Global.